luisg1909/socialnetwork/README.md

 - Posts can include an image from a predefined gallery.
 - Image picker can be toggled on/off before submitting a post.
 ### Visit registered users
-- As a social network, you can visit your friends' profiles, see their status, address, etc.
+- As a social network, you can visit users profiles, see their status, address, etc.
 ### Add Friends
 - As a social network, you can add friends to stay connected.
 - You can also delete friends or add them again.
+### Chat with friends
+- You can chat with your friends
+. to have a conversation about things and lifestyle or whatever you want.
 ### Data Storage
 - All user data, including posts and profile updates, is stored in `sessionStorage`.